d-bl/GroundForge/README.md

 In this repository
 * Tutorials
-* Pages referred to by info buttons for form fields.
+* Pages referred to by info buttons on form fields.
   Originally intended as tooltips but evolved into too large explanations.

 Examples of patterns